 Do I have to get braces to straighten my teeth?

-You actually don’t anymore because we can offer you Invisalign, which is a clear aligner system.
+You actually don’t anymore because we can offer you clear aligners called SureSmile, which is one of the newer clear aligner systems.
 Our patients love it because it allows them to straighten their smile without altering their appearance.
 Plus, the aligners themselves are easily removable, so you can take them out whenever you need to eat or brush your teeth, making this treatment extremely convenient!

 How can a dentist help with sleep apnea?

-We can offer you a treatment called oral appliance therapy, which is an extremely effective alternative to a CPAP machine.
-It helps control the symptoms of sleep apnea by having a patient wear a specially designed and custom-made mouthguard to bed.
-When provided by a highly trained sleep dentist like Dr. Flex, oral appliance therapy has been shown to improve the sleep quality of 91% of the patients who use it regularly.
+We can offer you a treatment called Oral Appliance Therapy (OAT), which is an extremely effective alternative to a CPAP machine.
+It helps control the symptoms of sleep apnea by having a patient wear a specially designed and custom-made Oral Appliance to bed.
+When provided by a highly trained sleep dentist like Dr. Blanton, Oral Appliance Therapy has been shown to improve the sleep quality of up to 91% of the patients who use it regularly.

 Will you accept my insurance?